My name is Ser.

 What’s more, it seemed that nothing that I bought satisfied my needs on a long-term basis.
 I was buying things, they were breaking or becoming surreptitiously obsolete, then I’d have to buy them again.
 A constant drain on my finances.

-On top of that, my life was clutter and I began to realise that all this stuff wasn’t contributing to my happiness in any way.
+On top of that, my life was clutter and I began to realize that all this stuff wasn’t contributing to my happiness in any way.
 It was actually decreasing from it.

 This encouraged me to take a stand.